sasilver75/obsidian/Gemma 2.md

 #zotero
 Takeaway: A pair of language models (in base and instruct versions) sized 9B and 27B, trained on 8T and 13T tokens respectively (and a 2.6B Gemma 2 model being on the horizon, trained on 2T tokens); they're competitive alternatives to models 2-3x bigger, and come with permissive use licenses making them great for (eg) synthetic data generation.

 Note: Gemma 2's Terms of Use has unrestricted use for the output, meaning models trained on Gemma-2 output can be used for anything.
 This makes it an interesting choice for (eg) synthetic data generation.
 The people at r/localLLaMA really seem to love this model in mid-July 2024.
+Update: A week later in mid-July 2024, LLaMA 3.1 8b and 70b came out and wiped the floor with Gemma 2.

 References:
 - Blog: [HuggingFace: Welcome Gemma 2 - Google's New Open LLM](https://huggingface.co/blog/gemma2)